Romania: GCS: Romania’s COVID-19 daily case count rises by 37 following (...)

-GCS: Romania’s COVID-19 daily case count rises by 37 following over 10.000 tests performed nationwide in the past 24 hours
+GCS: Romania’s COVID-19 daily case count rises by 37 following over 25.000 tests conducted in the last 24 hours

-GCS: Romania’s COVID-19 daily case count rises by 37 following over 10.000 tests performed nationwide in the past 24 hours.
+GCS: Romania’s COVID-19 daily case count rises by 37 following over 25.000 tests conducted in the last 24 hours.

-Romania’s SARS-CoV-2 caseload increased by 37 in the last 24 hours following more than 10,000 tests performed nationwide, the Strategic Communication Group (GCS) reports on Monday.
-These are all cases that have not previously had a positive test, the GCS states.
-As of Monday there were 1,080,667 (...)
+A number of 37 new cases of people infected with SARS-CoV-2 have been registered in the last 24 hours, with over 25,000 tests having been conducted, the Strategic Communication Group (GCS) informed on Friday.
+These are cases that have not previously tested positive.
+As of Friday, 1,080,860 (...)

 [Read the article in Nine O`Clock]